MichaelSiehl/Spatial_Fortran_1/README.md

 For a spatial compiler implementation it should make sense to identify Fortran’s BLOCK construct as an encompassing scoping unit for spatial kernels, as we can already use this syntax for asynchronous kernels on a CPU.

-#### *code example: spatial kernel using a user-defined channel to send data to different remote kernel*
+#### *code example: spatial kernel using a user-defined channel to send data to a different remote kernel on one or several remote coarray images*

 ```Fortran
 kernel_1: block